dntstck/blog/raspberrypi/pimediacenter.md

 <h3><em>Main Modules</em></h3>

 <p>Upon my quest to the land of Bay, I discovered a Pi4 with PoE HAT for sale.
-An absolute steal at 43 moneys considered the HAT itself goes for around 35.
+An absolute steal at 43 moneys considering the HAT itself goes for around 35.
 That went straight in the basket.
 I wasn't holding out much hope for a good CM4 module, but surprise befelled me when I stumbled on a CM4 module with 16gb of eMMC and 8GB RAM for 50 moneys.
 Now, this was good.
 Okay, 16gb of eMMc wasn't but that was immaterial as the carrier board has a 128gb nVME installed on it.
 It's RAM I need and at 8GB for 50 moneys I wasn't saying no. Basket for you.
 That's the modules sorted at 93 moneys, I quickly bought these before someone else did and then got back to shopping.</p>

 <figure>
 <img src="{{ site.baseurl }}/raspberrypi/img/pi4-poe.jpg" alt="Pi4 &amp; PoE" />